 75.77 billion cubic meters of natural gas was injected into the national gas pipeline network in 2021

 A gas-powered combined cycle with an output of 56-58%, makes it possible to reduce CO2 emissions by 62% compared with a coalpowered plant.

 For the same energy input, the carbon dioxide produced by the combustion of natural gas is 25-30% less than oil products

-Natural gas is an environmentally friendly fuel.
-In fact, based on the same energy used, it has a lower polluting impact compared to other fossil fuels.
+Natural gas, based on the same energy used, has a lower polluting impact compared to other fossil fuels.